yoohamj/Competitive-Pythonista-s-Handbook/README.md

 This project is identical to the "Competitive Programmer's Handbook" written by Antti Laaksonen but with the examples in Python.

-The original Handbook can be found here: https://cses.fi/book/book.pdf
+The original Handbook in C++ can be found here: https://cses.fi/book/book.pdf

 <!-- GETTING STARTED -->
 ## Getting Started